Kneading Knowledge: Virtual Sharing of Embodied Knowledge of Migration Through Online Cooking

-In May 2020, the Arts & Humanities Research Institute (AHRI) worked in collaboration with the charity Migrateful on the project Breaking Bread, providing King’s staff with the opportunity to participate in online cookery classes that were led by refugees, asylum seeker and migrants.
-Kneading Knowledge builds on the success and positive feedback from this project, and registration is now open for King's student and staff to take part in eight online cookery classes running across October to November 2020 (see bottom of this page).
+In May 2020, the Arts & Humanities Research Institute (AHRI) worked in collaboration with the charity Migrateful on the project Breaking Bread, providing King’s staff with the opportunity to participate in four online cookery classes that were led by refugees, asylum seeker, and migrants.
+Kneading Knowledge builds on the success and positive feedback from this project.

 Kneading Knowledge provides the Arts and Humanities at King’s with an innovative model for socially engaged research that includes a service provision and that links to teaching interactivity.
-Migrateful will facilitate virtual cookery classes, for KCL students, staff, and members of the public which were observed by researchers and work is now underway to develop the research further through follow-up interviews.
+Migrateful has facilitated a further eight virtual cookery classes for KCL students, staff, and members of the public which were observed by researchers and work is now underway to develop the research further through follow-up interviews.

-The project involves the following academics who are currently working on aspects of migration:
+The project involves the following team members who are currently working on aspects of migration:

 WHAT ARE THE AIMS OF KNEADING KNOWLEDGE?

-The project seeks to provide King’s students and staff a sense of wellbeing and connection during an isolating time; classes are running across October and November 2020 to coincide with new students starting at King’s.
+The project seeks to provide King’s students and staff a sense of wellbeing and connection during an isolating time; classes ran across October and November 2020 to coincide with new students starting at King’s.

 Kneading Knowledge will bring participants and communities together through a shared experience of embodied learning.
 Migrateful’s impact research over the past year demonstrates that their cookery classes are enriching (97% say they would recommend them to a friend) and 41% report that the experience increased their understanding of the position of refugees.